Once You’re Accepted

 - Do research about your host country and its cultures.

 Too often this step is dismissed by students who later realize how much better prepared they could have been if only they had made the time.
-There are numerous resources online including C.I.A.
+There are numerous resources online including OIA's Global Safety and Security Resources, C.I.A.
 Factbook, National Geographic, Lonely Planet, the U.S. Department of State, Go Overseas, and more.
 Visit the How Much Do You Know About Your Host Country? page for a list of thoughtful questions you can ask yourself to make sure that you're informed.

 - Receive medical clearance.

 After acceptance, all study abroad students must be medically cleared to travel.
-Most students will only need to complete and submit three forms by the established deadline, but some students also require a travel physical appointment depending on the location(s) where they will be abroad.
+This may require an appointment with a physician.
 Consult with Student Disability Services about concerns, if applicable, and visit the medical clearance webpage for more details.
-Study Abroad staff recommend submitting the three required forms well before the deadline to prevent delays receiving medical clearance!

-All students must attend one of the Pre-departure Orientation sessions conducted by Study Abroad staff.
-Students who do not attend are not approved to study abroad.
-A link to the Pre-departure Orientation Registration Form is included in your online TTU Study Abroad application.
-Note that in addition to Pre-departure Orientation, your department or college may require that you attend additional orientations/workshops.
+All students must watch and pass the Pre-departure Orientation video and quiz.
+Students who do not watch the orientation video and pass the quiz are not approved to study abroad.
+A link to the Pre-departure Orientation video is included in your online TTU Study Abroad application, open for a selected period of time the semester prior to your time abroad.
+Note that in addition to Pre-departure Orientation, your department, college, and/or faculty leader(s) may require that you attend additional orientations/workshops.